Get your copy of the NSCA CPT exam cheat sheet. It helps immensely for studying for the exam.

-There should be a review of medical history, lifestyle questionnaire, and individual goals as some features of these initial meetups.
+There should be a review of medical history, lifestyle questionnaires, and individual goals as some features of these initial meetups.

-It is important for personal trainers to not ask some of this specific information if a first meeting was in an inappropriate setting, like randomly meeting at a supermarket or other place.
+It is important for personal trainers not to ask for some of this specific information if a first meeting is in an inappropriate setting, like randomly meeting at a supermarket or other place.

 The Components of a Client Consultation

-Client consultations are thought of as the first opportunity for personal trainers to get to know the prospective client.
+Client consultations are considered the first opportunity for personal trainers to get to know the prospective client.

-If this meeting is done well, it has the potential for helping the client get started on a journey to better health and fitness.
+If this meeting is done well, it has the potential to help the client get started on a journey to better health and fitness.

-If done improperly, this meeting can turn clients off to the idea of any kind of professional assistance, which can lead to long-term struggles and failing in personal goals.
+If done improperly, this meeting can turn clients off to the idea of any professional assistance, which can lead to long-term struggles and failure in personal goals.

-The greeting is how a first impression is handled, and first impressions are possibly the most important interaction, and it should exist to make the client feel comfortable.
+The greeting is how a first impression is handled, and first impressions are possibly the most important interaction, and they should exist to make the client feel comfortable.

-The personal trainer needs to meet and greet the client with a gentle smile, direct eye contact, and pressure that matches what the client outputs.
+The personal trainer must meet and greet the client with a gentle smile, direct eye contact, and pressure that matches the client’s output.

-This greeting can take place anywhere, but the client should be led to a more private place to do business after.
+This greeting can occur anywhere, but the client should be led to a more private place to do business after.

 The interview takes place in a more one-on-one setting where the client should be asked to fill out the appropriate medical health history and lifestyle questionnaire.

-The interview will allow the trainer to find out as much as possible regarding the fitness status, lifestyle behaviors, and habits of the clients.
+The interview will allow the trainer to find out as much as possible regarding the clients’ fitness status, lifestyle behaviors, and habits.

 This information is used to create rapport with the individual.

-The trainer should utilize all of the active listening techniques so that they can ask quality open-ended questions and respond to the client in a way to build up clients.
+The trainer should utilize all active listening techniques to ask quality open-ended questions and respond to the client to build up clients.

-The recommendation after concluding the interview part involves the recommended program details by the trainer to reach the goals decided on in the interview.
+After concluding the interview, the recommendation involves the trainer’s recommended program details to reach the goals decided on in the interview.

-The program recommendation should be well-explained and include some issues clients may have had in the past and handle obstacles that may arise in the near future.
+The program recommendation should be well-explained, include some issues clients may have had in the past, and handle obstacles that may arise shortly.

-Next, the trainer will need to make a firm ask for client commitment.
-If the response to the commitment question is yes, the trainer can follow up with an acknowledgment and suggest moving forward with a “when would you like to get started”?
+Next, the trainer must make a firm ask for client commitment.
+If the response to the commitment question is yes, the trainer can follow up with an acknowledgment and suggest moving forward with a “When would you like to get started”?

-If the response to commitment is a “no”, the trainer should inquire about what is not suitable for the potential client as a form of constructive feedback.
+If the response to commitment is a “no,” the trainer should inquire about what is unsuitable for the potential client as a form of constructive feedback.

-It is important to keep in mind that a “no” now, doesn’t mean it is always a no. The client may change their mind in the future.
+Remembering that a “no” now doesn’t mean it is always a no. The client may change their mind in the future.

 This is the essential sales process as a whole.

-In conclusion, it is essential for trainers to be well versed in exercise science and programming and all of those details throughout the textbook’s chapters, but it is also essential to know the business fundamentals for trainers throughout this Appendix.
+In conclusion, trainers need to be well versed in exercise science and programming and all of those details throughout the textbook’s chapters.
+Still, it is also essential to know the business fundamentals for trainers throughout this Appendix.